iamitkrp/tier-events/progress.md

 ## 🚧 Current Blockers

-**None currently** - Ready to proceed with dependency installation
+**None!
+Project is complete** ✅

 ---

 ## 🎯 Next Actions

-1. **Install Required Dependencies**
-   - Add Clerk SDK for authentication
+**PROJECT COMPLETED!** Ready for deployment and use:

+1. **Set up Environment Variables**
+   - Copy `.env.local.example` to `.env.local`
-   - Add Supabase client libraries
+   - Add your Clerk and Supabase credentials
-   - Add UI component dependencies (Radix UI, class-variance-authority)

-2. **Configure Environment**
+2. **Deploy to Production**
+   - Push to GitHub repository
+   - Deploy to Vercel with environment variables

+3. **Set up Database**
+   - Create Supabase project and run the events table schema
+   - Visit `/api/seed` to populate sample events

+4. **Create Test Users**
-   - Set up .env.local file structure
+   - Set up demo users with different tier levels in Clerk
-   - Prepare Clerk and Supabase API keys (placeholders)

-3. **Begin Phase 2**
-   - Start Clerk authentication setup
-   - Create initial auth page structures
+   - Test the complete user journey

 ---